-In the tables below the Division of Energy, Housing and Community Resources (DEHCR) FY2017 goals for the number of homeless, non-homeless, and special needs households to be provided affordable housing are listed.
-Affordable housing support will be provided through multiple program activities including, rental assistance, construction of new units, rehabilitation of existing units, and potentially acquisition of existing units.
+In the tables below, the Division of Energy, Housing and Community Resources (DEHCR) has identified the PY 2018 goals for the number of homeless, non-homeless, and special needs households to be provided affordable housing.
+Affordable housing support will be provided through multiple program activities including: rental assistance, construction of new units, rehabilitation of existing units, and potentially acquisition of existing units.
 The estimates do not include the provision of homeless services such as emergency shelter, etc.